nyejames/beanstalk/README.md

   ---
   <br>
   <p>⚠️ This is currently a work in progress compiler.
-It's not reccomended you try and actually use it yet!</p>
+It's not recommended you try and actually use it yet!</p>
   <p>⚠️ The design and direction of the language is still subject to change overtime</p>

   <h1>